List of Jordanian submissions for the Academy Award for Best International Feature Film

 Jordan is one of one hundred countries that have submitted films for the Academy Award for Best International Feature Film.
 (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.)
-Their first submission was sent in Fall 2008.
+Their first submission was in 2008.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.

-As of 2025, Jordan was nominated only once, for: Theeb (2015) by Naji Abu Nowar.
+As of 2026, Jordan was nominated only once, for Theeb (2015) by Naji Abu Nowar.

 Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

-Its first ever submission, Captain Abu Raed, was the country first feature film to be made in Jordan in more than fifty years, it follows the story of an airport janitor who is mistaken as a pilot by a group of orphan children.
+Its first ever submission, Captain Abu Raed (2008), was the country first feature film to be made in Jordan in more than fifty years, it follows the story of an airport janitor who is mistaken as a pilot by a group of orphan children.
 It was directed by Los Angeles-based director, Amin Matalqa who studied filmmaking in the United States.
 Although the film was lauded by many Oscar pundits as a favorite, after winning the 2008 Sundance Film Festival "World Cinema" section, it ultimately failed to make the 9-film shortlist.

+Amira (2021), directed by Mohamed Diab, was withdrawn by the The Royal Film Commission – Jordan due to controversy surrounding the film's subject matter.
+The film was criticized by prisoners' rights organizations and withdrawn "out of respect to the feelings of the prisoners and their families".

+The documentary My Sweet Land (2024), about the Second Nagorno-Karabakh War and directed by Sareen Hairabedian, was also withdrawn by the Royal Film Commission following diplomatic pressure from Azerbaijan.
+Additionally the film was banned in Jordan.

+All That's Left of You (2025), directed by Cherien Dabis, made into the December shortlist, but was not nominated.
+It marked the first film directed by a woman to be selected as the country official submission.

-Below is a list of the films that have been submitted by Jordan for review by the Academy for the award by year and the respective Academy Awards ceremony.
+Below is a list of the films that have been submitted by Jordan for review by the academy for the award by year and the respective Academy Awards ceremony.